Ghost goal: Incidents at club level

+Crystal Palace v Coventry City, 1980–81 League Division One

 In 1980, Clive Allen shot a free kick for Crystal Palace against Coventry City, after which the ball rebounded off the stanchion but the referee disallowed the goal as he thought it had just hit the outside of the stanchion.
 This was shown on Match of the Day on BBC television when it was then transmitted on Sunday afternoons.

+Partick Thistle v Dundee United, 1992–93 Scottish Premier Division

+In a 1993 Scottish Premier Division match between Partick Thistle and Dundee United at Firhill, the ball entered the goal and bounced back from the supporting stanchion after a close-range shot by Paddy Connolly.
+Despite Partick defender Martin Clark catching the ball and handing it to goalkeeper Andy Murdoch, referee Les Mottram failed to award the goal or penalise the handball and waved play on.
+Dundee United still won 4–0, and Mottram went on to officiate in the 1994 FIFA World Cup.
+The incident resulted in the stanchions, previously widely used, being removed in a re-design of football goalposts.
+In 2018, at the same end of the same stadium, a similar incident occurred, with Partick Thistle this time being denied a legitimate goal due to the ball taking a deceptive bounce off the bottom of the net frame.

+Tottenham Hotspur v Manchester United, 2004–05 Premier League

 A few months before the 2004–05 UEFA Champions League semi-final between Chelsea and Liverpool which led to the term "ghost goal" entering the lexicon, Pedro Mendes of Tottenham Hotspur caught Manchester United's goalkeeper Roy Carroll off his line with a shot from 55 yards out, in the 89th minute of a Premier League match on 4 January 2005.
 Carroll attempted to catch the ball but spilled it over his shoulder and a few yards over the goal line, before he scooped the ball back into the playing area.
 Referee Mark Clattenburg and his officials were unable to determine whether the ball had crossed the line and the game finished goalless.

+Reading v Watford, 2008–09 EFL Championship

 Referee Stuart Attwell awarded a goal to Reading against Watford in an English Championship match in September 2008, although the ball had passed wide of the goal, so that his assistant should have awarded a corner kick; the match finished 2–2.
 A similar incident happened in a 2.
 Bundesliga match between MSV Duisburg and FSV Frankfurt, when Christian Tiffert took a shot that hit the crossbar and landed 1.5 metres outside of the goal-line, yet was still awarded as a goal.